Best Florida Springs For Manatees And Unbelievably Clear Water

 After hanging out and being visited by several manatee families, we pulled our boards ashore in the appropriate area and headed for the boardwalks.
 Observing the manatees and anihingas (water birds) from the platforms along the waterway was awesome!
 They’re such huge beasts and are so calm.
 The wildlife pairs with really beautifully with the crystal clear water.

-If you have little kids with you, often it’s calm enough to paddleboard with little ones sitting on the boards.
+If you have little kids with you, often it’s calm enough to paddleboard with little ones sitting on the boards (our youngest LOVES it).
 Check with your guide in advance if that’s an option for you paddleboarding destination.
 Sharing wildlife experiences with kids makes for an unforgettable paddleboarding trip to Blue Spring State Park.

 Book this exact Florida springs paddleboarding tour here! – know that the number of manatees varies and is out of the control of any guide or Florida State Parks.